-“Oh we are dead, that is Anodyne.”
+“Oh, we are dead; that is Anodyne.”

-“Beat it, I am busy.”
+“Beat it; I am busy.”

-Before Anodyne finished the two ran off with full haste, leaving anodyne to stare back at the shanty town made from human flesh.
+Before Anodyne finished, the two ran off with full haste, leaving Anodyne to stare back at the shanty town made from human flesh.

-“You leave because as fun as it is, people here are inherently stupid.
+“You leave because, as fun as it is, people here are inherently stupid.
 At least those on Hollow create things of actual interest.”

 “Are you telling me you don’t find that interesting?”

-Anodyne pointed to the top of the stone pillar before them, atop swaying in the slight breeze were strange plants.
+Anodyne pointed to the top of the stone pillar before them; atop swaying in the slight breeze were strange plants.

 “Let’s look at that.”

 Anodyne teleported over to the top of the stone pillar and found himself in the middle of a lush garden.
 Deep crimsons and dark purples spread like a weed over the top of the stone pillar.
-The spined plants curled and swayed, others had large fleshy openings that let loose plumes of a red mist into the air.
+The spined plants curled and swayed; others had large fleshy openings that let loose plumes of a red mist into the air.
 The violet sun illuminated small intricate patterns over all the plants, giving them a slight glow.
-Standing centre on a raised piece of stone was the Risen King, a staff in hand.
+Standing center on a raised piece of stone was the Risen King, staff in hand.
 Swirling his hand over the top of the staff, the eye adorning the top followed his hand.
-The eye then snapped its direction off into the distance and the Risen King spoke.
+The eye then snapped its direction off into the distance, and the Risen King spoke.

 “Xai, xai, xai, XAI.”

-From under the plants bones started to shift, pulling the plants from their rocky binds.
+From under the plants, bones started to shift, pulling the plants from their rocky binds.
 What seemed to be a large bulging bush covered in eyes rose into the air.
-A colossal serpentine body made from bones and flesh rose into the air, the head was a vast collection of eyes that all peered in different directions that gave a spherical shape for a head.
-The mouth less creature strained and attempted to pull up its vast wings, but kept falling under their weight.
+A colossal serpentine body made from bones and flesh rose into the air; the head was a vast collection of eyes that all peered in different directions that gave a spherical shape for a head.
+The mouthless creature strained and attempted to pull up its vast wings but kept falling under their weight.
 A collection of bones started to stack upon themselves, climbing upwards towards the serpent, then another pile starts, and another.
 Soon the monster had six angular legs that braced its body.
-Again, it strained at the wings, this time it ripped the plants that grew over it.
-Raising its wings high in the air those around cheered as the voiceless beast held its form.
+Again, it strained at the wings; this time, it ripped the plants that grew over it.
+Raising its wings high in the air, those around cheered as the voiceless beast held its form.